storacha/piri/docs/content/setup/piri-server.md

 Piri Public Endpoint: https://piri.example.com
 ```

-## Understanding the Configuration

-The configuration file made by `piri init` has all the settings to run your node.
-To learn more about each setting, see the [Configuration Reference](../setup/configuration.md).

 ## Troubleshooting

 If you have problems, the Storacha team can help you in the [Storacha Discord server](https://discord.gg/pqa6Dn6RnP).